harta55/EnTAP/docs/source/basic_usage.rst

 * (- - |flag_path|)
     * Point to |config_file| for specifying paths

-* (- - database-out)
+* (- -  out-dir)
     * Specify an output directory for the databases to be sent to (recommended)
-    * This will send the Taxonomic Database, GO Database, and any DIAMOND databases to this location
+    * This will send the EnTAP database and DIAMOND databases to this location
-    * EggNOG database will not be sent here as it must remain in the EggNOG directory
+    * EggNOG database will not be sent here as it must remain in the EggNOG directory (downloaded through the Emapper script)

 * (- t/ - - threads)
     * Specify thread number for Configuration

+* (- - data-generate)
+    * Specify this flag is you would like to generate the EnTAP database rather than downloading from FTP (default)
+    * I'd only use this if you're having issues with the FTP

+* (- - data-type)
+    * Specify which databases you'd like to generate/download

+        * 0. Binary Database (default) - This will be much quicker and is recommended
+        * 1. SQL Database - Slower although will be more easily compatible with every system

+    * This can be flagged multiple times (ex: - - data-type 0 - - data-type 1)

 .. test-label: